Couples Olympics Games and Ideas Including Games, Rules, and Prizes

 We had six events including cup stacking.

 It was SO MUCH FUN!!!!
 Here is a photo of the couples that participated.
+As we continued this tradition, moving forward our teams dressed in matching team colors, including the kids!

 Here is what we wrote for the rules and events to help you with some Couples Olympics Games and Ideas: